influxdata/flux/docs/SPEC.md

 The following keywords are reserved and may not be used as identifiers:

-    and    import  not  return
+    and    import  not  return  option
-    empty  in      or   package
+    empty  in      or   package builtin

 [IMPL#256](https://github.com/influxdata/platform/issues/256) Add in and empty operator support
 [IMPL#334](https://github.com/influxdata/platform/issues/334) Add "import" support